2011 Major League Baseball season: Television

 Two more teams joined the growing cable-exclusive telecast teams in 2011.
 Fox Sports Midwest produced and televised all St. Louis Cardinals games on the cable station, along with selected areas of the Cardinals' DMA outside St. Louis including Fox Sports Tennessee in Tennessee, Fox Sports Indiana in parts of Indiana, and SportsSouth in Arkansas and parts of Oklahoma.
 The 2010 season was their last season of splitting games with KSDK.

 The Minnesota Twins also joined the group, with Fox Sports North becoming their exclusive local home.
 The 2010 season was their last season of splitting games with WFTC.

-Atlanta Braves games that aired on WPCH-TV were produced by and simulcast on Fox Sports South or SportSouth, marking the first season since 1972 which local Braves telecasts weren't be produced by Turner Sports.
+Atlanta Braves games that aired on WPCH-TV were produced by and simulcast on Fox Sports South or SportSouth, marking the first season since 1972 which local Braves telecasts weren't produced by Turner Sports.

 The national telecast breakdown is as follows, along with the maximum number of appearances per team: